minio/operator/UPGRADE.md

 deployments/statefulset with no connection to the Tenant CR itself, this means that if the Tenant CR is deleted, this will not cascade to these deployments.

+> [!IMPORTANT]
-> ⚠️ It is recommended to create a yaml file to manage these deployments subsequently.
+> It is recommended to create a yaml file to manage these deployments subsequently.

 To back up these deployments: